 Walmart is practically giving away these adorable The Pioneer Woman serving platters

-Walmart has been serving up some hot deals on home and kitchen items from Ree Drummond's beloved The Pioneer Woman collection -- and today, there's another fresh deal for you.
+Walmart has a hot summer deals on home and kitchen items from Ree Drummond's beloved The Pioneer Woman collection -- and today, there's another fresh deal for you.

 This two-piece floral serving tray set from The Pioneer Woman is perfect for anyone planning to host some fun gatherings this summer.
 These 14.7-inch serving trays feature a lovely floral design and are made of durable stoneware.
 They're perfect for serving hors d'oeuvres, desserts or large roasts.